byandell/qtl2shiny/README.md

 * incorporate Ensembl ID as well as Gene Name
 * Get Csq and other gene features from SNP database rather than Sanger site
   + got Csq, but need gene name and/or other features in CSQ part of VCF
+  + probably bring in as compressed character format
 * threshold calculations
 * probs will only grow, but SQLite does not seem easy answer
   + [NetCDF and HDF5](http://www.unidata.ucar.edu/software/netcdf/docs/interoperability_hdf5.html)? (used at Jax; see [RNetCDF](https://cran.r-project.org/web/packages/RNetCDF/index.html))
+* shiny SNP plot across traits for one pattern
+* SNPs as covariates as function and shiny module

 Minor issues